 Babies seem to change from one minute to the next.
 Preserve those first precious moments with a photo session.
 Many local photographers give you the option to get the shots done at your home or in their studio.
-Some faves are TK Photography, Edyta Grazman, Simply by Suzy, Rachel Beltzman, A Little Photo Studio and Classic Kids.
+Some faves are TK Photography, Edyta Grazman, Simply by Suzy, Rachel Beltzman, A Little Photo Studio, Alicia’s Photography and Classic Kids.

 2. Stroll through museums.

 The Museum of Contemporary Art offers a free stroller tour on the first Wednesday of each month.
-If history is more your thing, download the tour app for The Field Museum and enjoy a day out with your baby as you tour at your own pace.
+If natural history is more your thing, The Field Museum offers a 45-60 minute museum highlights tour daily.
 If your little one is ready to get in the action, head to the Shedd Aquarium, where babies love to watch the fish float by.

 3. Join a support group.

-In the city, GRASP Group and The Chicago New Moms Group gets you out of the house and into a circle of parents in a similar life stage.
-With weekly meetings, they tackle the tough subjects of parenting and connect you to new friends.
+In the city, GRASP Group and The Chicago New Moms Group get you out of the house and into a circle of parents in a similar life stage, tackling the tough subjects of parenting and connecting you to new friends.
 If you live in the northern suburbs, check out Starting Out Right at New Mother, New Baby in Northbrook.

 photo: Peggy Notebaert